dreamnerdy/Website/_posts/2020-07-01-dream-nerdy.markdown

 Please enjoy this mini teaser and stay tuned for development videos and updates.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q2s6zVlQmm4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As our first public game release, we expect to run into bumps and turns in creating the game you most desire.
-But we are dedicated to listening to all of your feedback, and hope we are able to adjust when needed.
+But we are dedicated to listening to all the feedback we can, and hope to be able to adjust when needed.

-As we are opening communications with the public, we will at some point soon reach out for any interested Game Testers.
+We will soon reach out for any interested Game Testers.

-Stay Tuned.

 *Come Dream Nerdy with us*...